This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 Musical Intelligence (Music Smart)

-Got any students that process information better through sound and rhythm?
+Have students that process information better through sound and rhythm?

 Are they adept at showing mastery of content by performing musically or by composing some type of melody or song?